 Families can talk about...

-Families can talk about nonviolent conflict-resolution with younger children.
+Families can talk about nonviolent conflict resolution with younger kids.
 How do John's skills as a police officer help him maintain order in his classroom?
 Parents may want to reassure their children of their safety.

 Made in 1990, the character of policewoman Phoebe O'Hara was an important role model at a time when there were not many women police officers.
 Which qualities did she have that made her successful in her job?

 Arnold Schwarzenegger was a major action star.
 Were you surprised by the gentle nature of his character here, Mr. Kimble, and what he learned about himself?
 How did this role change Schwarzenegger's image for audiences?